katrinagd/p1-resume/README.md

 **This project - my first html/css web development project**

-> Goals:
+Deployed version of the project [(as a GitHub page)](http://redacademy.github.io/p1-solution/)

+**Goals:**
-          >> Responsively designed using a mobile-first approach
+* Responsively designed using a mobile-first approach

-          >> Optimized for 2 screen sizes: mobile and min-width: 600px
+* Optimized for 2 screen sizes: mobile and min-width: 600px

-          >> Incorporated a “faux parallax” scrolling effect using background-position: fixed
+* Incorporated a “faux parallax” scrolling effect using background-position: fixed